tpmccallum/ai_content_creator/README.md

 This is a set of instructions to:
 - harvest many websites,
 - fetch pages from each website,
-- train an Artificial Intelligence (AI) model on those individual web pages, and then
+- use LangChain question answering (powered by the Open Source Llama 2 Model from Facebook AI) on those individual web pages, and then
-- answer questions about those websites.
+- answer questions and provide the source document

 # Prerequisites